Buildings | Hagerstown Community College

 Kepler Performing & Visual Arts Education Center

-The Kepler Performing and Visual Arts Education Center features a dance studio/black box theater, campus gallery, classrooms, practice rooms, art rooms, and faculty offices.
+The Kepler Performing and Visual Arts Education Center (KEP) features a dance studio/black box theater, campus gallery, classrooms, practice rooms, art rooms, and faculty offices.
 The 491-seat Kepler Theater includes dressing rooms, a costume shop, and extensive wardrobe storage.
-View the Kepler floor plan.

 Kepler Performing and Visual Arts Education Center